plone/training/docs/voltohandson/blocksmainslider.md

 ## Install react-slick

-We will use the react-slick library to help us animating a slider at the top of the page.
-To install it to your project run:
+We will use the `react-slick` library to animate a slider at the top of the page.
+To install it to your project, run the following command:

 ```shell
 yarn add -W react-slick slick-carousel